bebora/LeafRoute/README.md

 Sliders with constant sum inspired from [constant-sum-sliders](https://github.com/jacobsolomon15/constant-sum-sliders)
 # TODO
 - Add bootstrap sidebar to setup and start the simulation
-- Add function for random generation of points inside a polygon (using turf.js)
 - Add documentation for RoutesDealer
 - Join some custom css files